akeyx/ont-hacking/docs/index.md

 ## Networking setup

-If you have access to an SFP to ethernet [media converter like eg this one ](https://www.aliexpress.com/item/1005004580254846.html?spm=a2g0o.order_list.order_list_main.9.68b418027pam3h) then you have it easy and you can simply plug the Leox ONT stick into the SFP to ethernet converter, connect it to your workstation and setup your local IP to something from 192.168.100.0/24 subnet.
-Just not the 192.168.100.1 because that's the stick's IP.
+If you have access to an SFP to ethernet [media converter like eg this one ](https://www.aliexpress.com/item/1005004580254846.html?spm=a2g0o.order_list.order_list_main.9.68b418027pam3h) then you have it easy and you can simply plug the Leox ONT stick into the SFP to ethernet converter, connect it to your workstation and setup your local IP to something from `192.168.100.0/24` subnet.
+Just not the `192.168.100.1` because that's the stick's default IP.

 **Note: The advantage of using the medium converter is that you can configure the SFP ONT stick without the need to have the fibre optic cable plugged into it yet.